camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 }
 ```

 A unit test checking the REST Api security is provided in class ``RestApiSecurityConfigTest``.
 Please be aware that the unit test requires a running Keycloak Server including the setup described above.
-Therefore it is ignored as standard.
+Therefore, it is ignored as standard.

 ### Logging out from Cockpit